DailySAT/dailysat-node-api/README.md

-Here’s how you can embed the link in your README so that it displays directly:

----

 # 🧐 DailySAT API

 **Overview:** The DailySat API powers the backend of the DailySat web platform, developed with ReactJS and TypeScript using the ViteJS buildpack.